davidmoten/rxjava2-jdbc/README.md

 ----------------
 Parameters are passed to indiviual queries but can also be used as a streaming source to prompt the query to be run many times.

-Parameters can be named or anonymous (standard JDBC style).
+Parameters can be named or anonymous.
+Named parameters are not supported natively by the JDBC specification but *rxjava2-jdbc* does support them.

 This is sql with a named parameter: